Felix723/KitchenMemberOfTheMonth/README.md

-# How to Build and Start the Project
+# How to Build and Start the Kitchen Project

 To build and start the Coffee Shop web app, you need to have the following software
 installed: